mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Check if the attenuation makes sense given the thickness of the lead hat and the energies of the gamma rays
 - [ ] Write something to an SD card and read it on the laptop
 - [ ] Ask jill for PHYLAB3 access
+- [ ] Make the wrapping a volume around the sphere, excluding the sipm bit
+- [ ] Put just protons into the detector in simulation, to see if you can match the edge position from sim to measured
+- [ ] Optimise integral lengths new SS25
+- [ ] Try with the MAXIQ board to see if there's any info I can gain from pulse length etc
+- [ ] Email Ayesha about registration
+- [ ] Include the SiPM nonlinearity into the simulation/post processing
+- [ ] Think of how best to loop through the scintillator size, notch size, and collection area size..
+Do we need all three?
+- [ ] Efficiency measurements using coincidence.
+NaI first

 %% kanban:settings
 ```